 Personally Identifiable Information We Collect

 There are many features on this Web site for which no registration is required.
-However, if you are interested in participating in certain activities on this Web site (such as submitting photos or messages, making an online donation to Saving Case & Friends, or participating in surveys or certain special initiatives), you may need to provide us with information about yourself.
+However, if you are interested in participating in certain activities on this Web site (such as submitting photos or messages, making an online donation to Project Alive, or participating in surveys or certain special initiatives), you may need to provide us with information about yourself.
 For example, if you make a donation to us, we ask for your name, postal address, e-mail address, telephone number and your credit card number.
 If you are submitting a picture of you or another person, we will ask you for your or that person’s name, your e-mail address, etc. If you participate in an activity such as a survey, we may also ask you to provide other types of information such as gender and personal interests, which we may associate with personally identifiable information.
 In addition, we may combine personally identifiable information that you have provided to us with other information that is publicly available or that we receive from other reputable sources.

 Other Information Collected Through Technology

 In addition to information you choose to provide to us, we also collect non-personally identifiable information through technology to make our site more interesting and useful to you.
 For instance, when you come to our site, we collect your Internet Protocol (“IP”) address.
 An IP address is often associated with the portal through which you enter the Internet, like your ISP (Internet service provider).
 Standing alone, your IP address is not personally identifiable.
 At times, we also use IP addresses to collect information regarding the frequency with which our visitors visit various parts of our sites.
 We may combine this information with personally identifiable information that you have provided to us and/or with other information that is publicly available or that we receive from other reputable sources in order to make our Web site and communications more targeted to your interests.